XRPLF/xrpl-dev-portal/content/concepts/tokens/authorized-trust-lines.md

 {% include '_snippets/secret-key-warning.md' %}
 <!--{#_ #}-->

-## Checking Whether an Account Has RequireAuth Enabled
+## Checking Whether an Account Has Require Auth Enabled

-To see whether an account has the `RequireAuth` setting enabled, use the [account_info method][] to look up the account.
+To see whether an account has the Require Auth setting enabled, use the [account_info method][] to look up the account.
 Compare the value of the `Flags` field (in the `result.account_data` object) with the [bitwise flags defined for an AccountRoot ledger object](accountroot.html).

-If the result of the `Flags` value bitwise-AND the `lsfRequireAuth` flag value (`0x00040000`) is nonzero, then the account has `RequireAuth` enabled.
-If the result is zero, then the account has `RequireAuth` disabled.
+If the result of the `Flags` value bitwise-AND the `lsfRequireAuth` flag value (`0x00040000`) is nonzero, then the account has Require Auth enabled.
+If the result is zero, then the account has Require Auth disabled.

 ## Authorizing Trust Lines